 Increase Better Cotton uptake in all our retail markets.

 Progress towards our 2020 goal

-Our use of more sustainable cotton has improved, with 67% used across the business in 2017, up from 53% last year.
-In 2018, we will focus on closing the gap to 100% by engaging with our entire cotton supply chain, including those who may be harder to reach but are no less important when it comes to achieving our target and creating change across the sector.
+Our use of more sustainable cotton has improved, with 71% used across the business in 2018, up from 67% last year.
+In 2019, we will continue focusing on closing the gap to 100% by engaging with our entire cotton supply chain towards creating change across the sector.

 Signing the Prince of Wales Cotton Communiqué